TiraO/students-first-javascript-project/source/snowflakes/readme.md

 9. ~~should velocity really be based on screen height?~~
 10. ~~don't draw an extra line when you're finishing the snowflake?~~
 11. ~~basic instructions on screen (in progress)~~
-12. turn into a pile of snow
+12. ~~turn into a pile of snow~~
+--fix bug where snow is added midair when snowflake is being drawn
 13. ~~add some kind of multiplayer~~
 14. randomize size of snowflakes over time
 15. ~~larger snowflakes fall faster~~